Well made indie film about the relationship between a foster teen, her eccentric aunt, and a pro-life message.

 Older teens and up for some mild cussing but mostly for the conversation and plot topics of family violence and teen sexuality.

 Who would have thought you could make a charming (mostly) family friendly comedy about a dead dog, an abused foster child, and her eccentric aunt.
-Well writer-director Jeffrey Ault manages to do just that in the movie Sam and Elvis.
-Based on Susan Price Monnot’s play titled Dead Dogs Don’t Fart, the story is about a bright but defensive and hostile orphaned foster teenager named Samantha played by Marcela Griebler placed in the care of her Aunt Olina played by Sally Daykin who in turn lives alone with her taxidermied dog Elvis.
+Well director Jeffrey Ault manages to do just that in the movie Sam and Elvis.
+Based on Susan Price Monnot’s play titled Dead Dogs Don’t Fart, with the screenplay written by a collaboration between Monnot and Ault, the story is about a bright but defensive and hostile orphaned foster teenager named Samantha played by Marcela Griebler placed in the care of her Aunt Olina played by Sally Daykin who in turn lives alone with her taxidermied dog Elvis.

 This little indie film starts off a bit clunky as Olina expresses her doubts to Elvis, avoids an incessantly ringing phone and eats the random junk food she finds about her cluttered home.
 However, it finds its footing quickly once the aunt and her ward are brought together and bounce their strong personalities against each other.